 You are capable of managing your money and achieving your financial dreams.
 There are tools that can help you.
 And your dreams are a lot closer than you imagine.

-If you are an educator interested in a free financial coaching session with Landed, sign up here for more information.
+The homebuying journey starts long before you’re financially ready to buy a home.
+No matter where you are on that journey, we will work with you to find a path forward.
+If you are an educator interested in free homebuying guidance, sign up here for more information.
 You are also invited to attend our free events.
 We look forward to hearing from you!